 A surprise.
 Not a pleasant one, I might add.
 The first underwhelming, even disappointing Zelazny book I have ever read.
 Sure, Creatures of Light and Darkness were very… particular, a difficult mix of poetry and prose that read as if the writer was high all the time, but even that book had its moments of greatness and pure reading pleasure.
 The Dream Master has none.
 And really awful covers, each and every one of them :P.

 The main idea is pretty cool and had served as a basis for the movie Dreamscape which Zelazny wrote an outline for.
 I would also venture a guess that it thoroughly inspired Nolan’s Inception, even though I found no mention of it in any interview.
 But the similarities are many, and striking.
 In not so distant future the humanity grew so far from their origins that mental problems became a new norm.
 Suicides have become one of the most common cause of death.
 But with new problems arose new solutions.
-And thus we a guild of Shapers was born – a fraction of a percent of humanity ultra-stable and psychically strong enough to be able to access others’ dreams and alter their subconscious without grave consequences for themselves.
+And thus a guild of Shapers was born – a fraction of a percent of humanity, who remain ultra-stable and psychically strong enough to be able to access others’ dreams and alter their subconscious without grave consequences for themselves.

 Drat!
 Zelazny did it again!
 Or, to be precise, he did it in 1966 for the first time – winning a Hugo Award for his debut novel This Immortal in a tie in with Herbert’s Dune.
 Dune is known by almost everyone.
 It has a new, beautiful edition lovingly done by Folio Society, several movies based on its premises, etc. And what about This Immortal?
 It’s not even the most popular of Zelazny’s books, or best known – these titles probably go to the Amber series, or Lord of Light.
 I put This Immortal on my TBR list only after I found that Zelazny himself considered this novel as one of his favorites (along Lord of Light, A Night in Lonesome October, and two others – the list can be found here).